paulourio/bosque/README.md

 ==========================

 This program has intent to draw a binary search tree using LaTeX.
-The application receives an tree in preorder format and draw this tree with LaTeX resulting in a SVG file.
+The application receives a tree in preorder format as parameter and draw this tree with LaTeX resulting in a SVG image file.

 Dependencies
 ------------